telerik/maui-docs/controls/badgeview/configuration.md

 <snippet id='badgeview-content'/>

-and the page's code behind where is the button click implementation:
+And the page's code behind where is the button click implementation:

 <snippet id='badgeview-content-code-behind'/>